SpineEventEngine/embed-code/README.md

 ## Development

-This software is written in Ruby as it's a plug-in for Ruby-based [Jekyll](https://jekyllrb.com/).
+This software is written in Ruby as a plug-in for [Jekyll](https://jekyllrb.com/).

-While Ruby may not be familiar to you, this plug-in consists of the trivial string and file manipulations which should be easy to understand.
+The minimal required version of Ruby is `2.5` (constrained by Jekyll).
+However, it is recommended to use Ruby `2.7` or above, as it has security fixes for issues in `2.5`.

 ## Testing